Bulk and turbulent gas motions in the interacting galaxy cluster Abell 3395 South observed with XRISM: Summary

 We have investigated the gas motions in the core region of the Abell~3395 South subcluster (A3395S) using high-resolution X-ray spectroscopy with XRISM/Resolve.
 By analyzing the Fe~XXV He$\alpha$ complex, supplemented by Fe~XXVI Ly$\alpha$, we directly constrained the line-of-sight bulk and turbulent velocities of the intracluster medium (ICM).

-We find that the one-dimensional turbulent velocity in the central region of A3395S is low, at the level of $\sim 100~{\rm km\,s^{-1}}$, indicating a relatively quiescent ICM despite the ongoing merger and the presence of a central radio AGN.
-In contrast, a significant line-of-sight bulk velocity of $\sim 260~{\rm km\,s^{-1}}$ is detected, suggesting that A3395S has not yet reached a dynamically relaxed state and that large-scale coherent gas motions are still present.
+We find that the one-dimensional turbulent velocity in the central region of A3395S is $\sim 100~{\rm km\,s^{-1}}$, corresponding to subsonic turbulence with $\mathcal{M}_{\rm turb}\sim0.2$.
+This value is lower than typically reported for merger cores, although the comparison should be interpreted with some caution because XRISM probes an emissivity-weighted core scale.
+The low turbulent velocity is notable despite the presence of a central radio AGN.

+In contrast, a finite line-of-sight bulk velocity of $\sim 260~{\rm km\,s^{-1}}$ relative to the BCG is detected, indicating that A3395S has not yet reached a dynamically relaxed state and that large-scale coherent gas motions are still present.

-The low level of turbulence is consistent with the non-detection of a radio halo in A3395S, implying that turbulent reacceleration is currently inefficient in the cluster core.
+The subsonic level of turbulence is consistent with the non-detection of a radio halo in A3395S, suggesting that turbulent particle reacceleration is currently inefficient in the cluster core.

 This study demonstrates the capability of XRISM to directly probe ICM dynamics in merging clusters.
 Future comparative analyses of A3395N and A3391 will provide further insight into the roles of cluster mergers and AGN feedback in driving gas motions within large-scale structures.

 \begin{ack} We thank the XRISM project and the mission operations team for the operation of the satellite and their support of the observations.
+We thank the anonymous referee for careful reading of the manuscript and constructive comments.
 This work was supported by JSPS KAKENHI Grant Number 25K01026, 23H00121 (NO).
-This work was also supported by the Humboldt Japan--Germany Fellowship for Joint Research (NO, AV).
+This work was also supported by the Humboldt Japan-Germany Fellowship for Joint Research (NO, AV).
 NO acknowledges partial support by the Organization for the Promotion of Gender Equality at Nara Women's University.
 AY acknowledges support by JST SPRING, Grant Number JPMJSP2115.
 MB acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG) under Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe" -- 390833306 and the DFG Research Group "Relativistic Jets".
 This research has made use of the NASA/IPAC Extragalactic Database (NED), which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.

 This work is based on data from eROSITA, the soft X-ray instrument aboard SRG, a joint Russian-German science mission supported by the Russian Space Agency (Roskosmos), in the interests of the Russian Academy of Sciences represented by its Space Research Institute (IKI), and the Deutsches Zentrum f\"{u}r Luft- und Raumfahrt (DLR).
 The SRG spacecraft was built by Lavochkin Association (NPOL) and its subcontractors, and is operated by NPOL with support from the Max Planck Institute for Extraterrestrial Physics (MPE).